 Ah, Venice, Venezia: gondola rides, romantic restaurants: Would anyone in their right mind take young kids along?
 No; but Venice is so magnificent.
 Here's some advice based on a trip with three young children aged eight, six, and three.

 Arriving in Venice

 Prime the children with a great CD for kids: Vivaldi's Ring of Mystery a musical story set in Venice.
-Check Italy Travel for practicalities about arrival by train or plane.

 Remember that Venice has no taxis—no cars at all.
 So either travels light or check your extra luggage at the train station.
 And make sure your luggage rolls on wheels; give the kids their own small suitcases to pull.

 In Venice, you'll get around on foot, or by some form of boat: from the expensive gondolas to the small ferries (vaporetti) that constantly chug up and down the main canals.
 Three-day passes for the vaporetti are a good deal; check for discounts for small children and for students.